 If you have a tongue piercing, make sure to use polymer balls to reduce the risk of damaging your teeth.
 Choose a smaller ball for the underside of your tongue to lower the risk of contact with your sublingual.
 More importantly, keep your mouth as clean as possible by brushing and using mouthwash after every meal.

 When you have an oral piercing, practicing basic oral hygiene should be an even greater priority.
 Strictly adhere to a professional’s recommendation of brushing and flossing twice daily.
-The last thing you want to have happen is an infection to begin.
+The last thing you want is for an infection to develop.

 Do you have more questions about how to take care of your oral piercing and teeth?
 Contact us here: https://www.hawaiianislanddental.com or call Hawaiian Island Dental at (808) 755-9932 for an appointment in our Lihue dental office.

 Getting ready to choose a new Lihue dentist?
 When you are looking for a new dentist in your city, it will be much easier to get access to any and all dental services you may …